Abhinavbellamkonda/assignment2-Bellamkonda/README.md

 | Manchuria | Ameerpet | 30Rs/- |
 | Chicken Kurma | Patha Basti | 300/- |
 | Haleem | Old City | 250/- |

+---

+## Pithy Quotes

+> “I saw that you were perfect, and so I loved you.
+Then I saw that you were not perfect and I loved you even more.” <br> — *Angelita Lim*

+> “I love you for all that you are, all that you have been and all that you will be.” <br> — *Abhinav Bellamkonda*